mxagar/deep_learning_udacity/03_CNN/DLND_CNNs.md

 The key of style transfer consists in separating the content and the style of an image.
 When we achieve this, we can merge the content from an image with the style of another one.

 With CNNs, the deeper we go in the layers, the more relevant becomes the **content** in the feature maps.
-Max pooling layers play a funamental role in discardding irrelevant information for classification.
+Max pooling layers play a fundamental role in discarding irrelevant information for classification.
 In style transfer, the deep feature maps are often called **content representations**.

-**Style**, on the other hand, can be understood as the brush trokes of a painting: texture, colors, curvatures, etc. Thus, in order to detect style, a fetaure space designed to capture that detect such features (texture, colors, curvatures) is used; concretely, this space looks for **correlations between the feature maps**.
+**Style**, on the other hand, can be understood as the brush strokes of a painting: texture, colors, curvatures, etc. Thus, in order to detect style, a feature space designed to capture such features (texture, colors, curvatures) is used; concretely, this space looks for **correlations between the feature maps**.
 In other words, we see which features in one map are related with another map in the same layer.
 If there are common features (i.e., high correlations), then, these feature can be understood as part of the image style.

 In style transfer we have three images: